oliverataylor/Epsilonic/README.md

 # Epsilonic

-Epsilonic is a desktop generative-music player by Oliver Taylor.
-It creates looping MIDI music in two styles:
+Epsilonic is a desktop generative-music player.

-- **Ethereal Drift** — an ambient, layered arrangement.
-- **Bossa Staccato** — a rhythmic bossa-inspired arrangement.

 ## Run it